- The oils in coffee are not oils… they are soluble and flavourful organic compounds.

 - Freezing coffee can slow the oxidation process.
 However each time the coffee is removed and replaced, the temperature fluctuations tamper with the moisture resulting in other quality problems.
 The freeze thaw cycles on frost free freezers is similar.

-- Sealed packaging keeps out other odors and can slow the inevitable impact of oxidation somewhat.
-Even with vacuum sealing and nitrogen flushing enough oxygen remains inside the package to ravage the coffee.
+- Sealed packaging keeps out other odours and can slow the inevitable impact of oxidation somewhat.
+However, even with vacuum sealing and nitrogen flushing enough oxygen remains inside the package to ravage the coffee.

 - Coffee likes to rest after being roasted.
 Flavours develop over 1 to 5 days after roasting and then fade slowly over the next 4-6 weeks.